9 holiday season job search myths busted

 #5 IT’S TOO LATE TO VOLUNTEER

-No it isn’t.
 Charities are always looking for volunteers during this busy time, regardless of how much experience you have.
-Volunteering can provide excellent networking opportunities even in unskilled work.
+Volunteering can provide excellent networking opportunities, even in unskilled work.
 People get sick and requirements change.
 It’s great to add your experiences to your resume if you are unemployed.
+This year with so many home-bound and isolated people there is a high demand for volunteers to deliver food parcels and check in on the elderly.

 #6 SEASONAL POSITIONS ARE ALREADY FILLED

-Not necessarily!
 An increasing number of organizations have hiring spikes for the seasonal period.
-Amazon reportedly hired 120000 holiday workers this year.
-These roles can be in call centers, customer service, logistics, events, retail, hospitality and be full and part-time.
+Normally these roles would be in call centers, customer service, logistics, events, retail, hospitality and could both be full and part-time.
+In 2020 it seems that it’s logistics and supply chain which are seeing an uptick, as more people are buying their seasonal presents and goods on line.
 It’s always worth checking out even at the last-minute.
-Your holiday season job search can also be used from shifting from a temp to perm role.
-One contact was hired only last week as a personal shopper for a retail chain.
+Your holiday season job search can also be used from shifting from a temp to perm role if it’s something that could appear long term.

 #7 I CAN’T PITCH AT A PARTY

-No you can’t!
-You are partly right.
-Have your soft pitch down with your “why” foremost in your mind and business cards in your clutch bag.
+You will probably not be going to many big parties this year as they are banned in most geographies.
+But you may get invited to small group socially distanced gatherings.
+You are right you can’t do a hard pitch at a party, but there is no reason why you can’t have your soft pitch ready or make a gentle networking arrangement .
+Make sure your “why” is foremost in your mind and business cards in your clutch bag.
 Avoid being brash and pushy.
-There are always a huge number of events in the holiday calendar.
+If there are usually a huge number of events in the holiday calendar, then this year there may only be a few.
+Some events are moving on line.
 Use these opportunities wisely to network with empathy and appropriate to the situation.

-Susan P Joyce, Jobhunts Online Job Expert amplifies:
+Susan P Joyce, Jobhunt Online Job Expert amplifies:

 “When or if you’re asked, mention your interest in finding a new job, saying specifically what kind of work you want and name two or three target employers or target industries.”